Tech-invite3GPPspaceIETFspace

 R6.3 - 290 Trusted/Untrusted Location

 The location information reported to the LEMF shall be location information trusted by the 3GPP network (i.e. the location information is either 3GPP network derived or verified), if available.
-The CSP shall also be able to report target location information from untrusted sources (e.g. user provided) in addition to or in absence of the trusted location information.
+The CSP shall also be able to report and to verify where possible by the network location information from untrusted sources (e.g. user equipment provided).

 R6.3 - 300 Location Trust Indication